Distributed-Memory Programming

 Domain decomposition

-Domain decomposion divides the data into chunks.
+Domain decomposition divides the data into chunks.
 Typically these data are represent in some array-like form, though other data structures are possible.
 The portion of the data known only to a particular process is often said to be local to that process.
 Data that is known to all processes is global.
 The programmer must then determine how to associate computations with the local data for each process.

 Functional decomposition